Jaynil1678/CKD_project/README.md

   * *Flask:* A lightweight web framework used to build the web application.
   * *Pandas:* For data cleaning, preprocessing, and manipulation.
   * *scikit-learn:* For building and training the Logistic Regression model.
-  * *imbalanced-learn:* To handle the class imbalance in the dataset using SMOTE.
   * *HTML/CSS:* For the front-end user interface.

 -----